hosking/persistence/proposals/simple-transactions/MVP.md

   - equivalent to `(block $l (param trt) (result rt) (br_on_cast $l rt) (unreachable))`
   - since this is a value, not a possibly mutable field, it is not involved in read or write sets
+  - permission on `rt` and `rt'` must be the same (see `tref.cast_read` and `tref.cast_write`)

 * `tref.cast_read <treftype>` tries to convert a tranactional reference's permissions to include `read` within the current transaction
   - `tref.cast_read : [tref none null rt] -> [tref read rt]`
-  - may add one or more fields of the referenced transactional object to the transaction's read set
+  - adds the referenced transactional object to the transaction's read set
   - traps if the transactional reference is null [OR: does not complain?]

 * `tref.cast_write <treftype>` tries to convert a tranactional reference's permissions to include `write` within the current transaction
   - `tref.cast_write : [tref none null rt] -> [tref write rt]`
-  - may add one or more fields of the referenced transactional object to the transaction's write set
+  - adds the referenced transactional object to the transaction's write set
   - traps if the transactional reference is null [OR: does not complain?]

 * `tbr_on_cast <labelidx> <treftype> <treftype>` branches if a transactional reference has a given type